datacarpentry/r-raster-vector-geospatial/episodes/10-vector-csv-to-shapefile-in-r.md

 ~~~
 # load packages
-library(rgdal)  # for vector work; sp package should always load with rgdal.
+library(sf)  # for vector work; sp package should always load with rgdal.
-library (raster)   # for metadata/attributes- vectors or rasters
+library(raster)   # for metadata/attributes- vectors or rasters

 # set working directory to data folder
 # setwd("pathToDirHere")